seanmcnamee/TemplaterSite/README.md

 # TemplaterSite

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

-Steps for creation:
+## Steps for creation:
-- Create Angular application with `ng new TemplaterSite`
+- Create Angular application with `ng new TemplaterSite` with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
     - Use Angular Routing
     - Use SCSS
 - `cd TemplaterSite`